openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_mock/unittest_mock_package_api/unittest_mock_package_classes.md

 public class Continuation<A> where A <: ActionSelector {}
 ```

-Function: This class provides an API for continuing to define stub signature behaviors.
+Functionality: This class provides APIs to continue defining the behavior of stub signatures.
-The capabilities of methods provided by this class are as follows:
+The capabilities provided by the methods in this class are as follows:

-- Allows additional operations to be executed by the stub signature when previous operations are satisfied.
+- Allows the stub signature to perform additional operations when the previous operation is satisfied.
 A `Continuation` instance is meaningful only when followed by a behavior definition.
-- Throws a [MockFrameworkException](./unittest_mock_package_exceptions.md#class-mockframeworkexception) when previous operations are not satisfied.
+- Throws a [MockFrameworkException](./unittest_mock_package_exceptions.md#class-mockframeworkexception) when the previous operation is not satisfied.
 The exact location where this exception is thrown is not guaranteed.

 ### func then()